caltechlibrary/pubarchiver/README.md

   microarchiver -d "2 weeks ago"  ....
 ```

 As it works, `microarchiver` writes information to the terminal about the archives it puts into the archive, including whether any problems are encountered.
 To save this info to a file, use the option `-r` (or `/r` on Windows), which will make `microarchiver` write a report file in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format.
+To change the format of the report to HTML, use the option `-f html` (or `/f html` on Windows).

 The following is a screen recording of an actual run of `microarchiver`: